+To understand who custody is decided, one must first understand that there are one of two categories that a custody case will fall in.
 Custody cases are either an “Allocation” or a “Reallocation” of parental rights and responsibilities.
 An “allocation” is an initial decision regarding custody.
 A “reallocation” is a change to an initial decision regarding custody.
-Child custody cases decide what is in the “best interest” of the child(ren).
-Custody cases often involve the use of psychological experts.
+Within these categories, child custody cases decide what is in the “best interest” of the child(ren).
+As a result, custody cases often involve the use of psychological experts.
 These experts may examine one or both parents, the children, or any other significant figures in the case.
 Additionally, the court may order drug and/or alcohol testing of one or both parents in the appropriate circumstances.

 The statutory factors a court will consider when making decisions about residential parent (legal custody) and parenting time (visitation) as well as other parenting rights and obligations include: